Tharun-Damera/Todo-App/README.md

 # Todo-App
+A Todo app is a task management app to help you stay organized and manage your day-to-day activities.
- A simple todo list app developed using Django framework.
+This app developed using Django framework.